 Can CCCAA schools still conduct face-to-face/in-person recruiting?

 No. In light of the state and federal guidelines related to COVID-19, the CCCAA has also instituted a temporary ban on face-to-face recruiting - and any travel related to recruiting - until April 15 at which time the CCCAA will review and decide whether to continue the ban or not.
 It’s similar to recruiting restrictions put in place by other collegiate governing bodies.
 Correspondence, as defined in Bylaw 2.5.A.5 and in Bylaw 2.5.B.10 of the 2019-20 CCCAA Constitution and Bylaws, is permissible during the ban.
+On April 7, the recruiting ban was extended and will remain in place until the statewide shelter-in-place order has been lifted.

 Are spring CCCAA Championships still going to be held?